 Dr Margaret Whoriskey – TEC Programme Director and Head of Technology Enabled Care and Digital Healthcare Innovation at The Scottish Government.

 I am Head of the Technology Enabled Care and Healthcare Innovation Division at Scottish Government.
 An advocate for the potential of digital innovation to transform health and care provision I lead the national TEC programme to drive adoption of technology to transform health and social care.
 I actively work at a European level on both policy and programmes relating to digital health and care.
 Follow on Twitter

-Calum Cockburn – Policy Officer
+Calum Cockburn – Policy Lead

 I lead on the delivery of Scotland’s Digital Maturity Assessment for Health and Social Care and support ministerial priorities around digital health and care.
 I am interested in how Scotland can transform its health and social care service through the use of technology.
 I also enjoy engaging with interesting people and love my golf and football.

 I have been working on the TEC Programme since 2014 as its Programme Manager.
 My responsibilities include ensuring our programme deliverables and budget are all kept on track.
 Before the TEC Programme I worked for both IBM and NHS National Services Scotland on large scale IT Programmes .

 Out of work I like to run, do pilates and I also care for my mum who suffers from Alzheimer’s, so I can see first hand the power of technology in supporting her and also me in my role as a carer.

 I have been working in the Programme Management Office (PMO) on the TEC Programme since 2015 and support various projects across the programme mainly within the HMHM and Telecare workstreams.